Keats/tera/docs/content/docs/_index.md

 If you need to sort a list of structs or tuples, use the `attribute` argument to specify which field to sort by.

+Sorting is case-sensitive by default.
+If you need to sort an array of strings case-insensitively, use the `case-sensitive` argument (set it to false.)

 Example:

 Given `people` is an array of Person